Tullia d'Aragona: Early years

 Tullia was born in Rome sometime between 1501 and 1505, to Giulia Campana (formerly Giulia Pendaglia), daughter of the otherwise unknown Orsino Pendaglia from Ferrara.
 Also known as Giulia Ferrarese, Tullia's mother was lauded as "the most famous beauty of her day."
 A floor tomb in the Church of S. Agostino in Rome confirms her mother's last name as Campana.
 It is unknown if Tullia's maternal grandfather was a member, natural or legitimate, of a noble Ferrarese family with the same name.

-There is some controversy surrounding whom fathered Tullia.
+There is some controversy surrounding who fathered Tullia.
 A document in Siena identifies her father as Costanzo Palmieri d'Aragona from Naples.
 Tullia and her admirers claim her father is in fact Cardinal Luigi d'Aragona, the illegitimate grandson of Ferdinando d'Aragona, King of Naples.
 Some have speculated that Giulia's marriage to Costanzo Palmieri d'Aragona was a cover-up orchestrated by Cardinal Luigi d'Aragona's family to hide his liaison.
 This allowed him to continue to frequent her without interference.
 Some researchers have inferred that this was a way for the family to save face.
 Because Tullia's mother was not married to her father, Tullia's life was marked by the stigma of her illegitimate birth to a courtesan mother.

 Nevertheless, the Cardinal provided Tullia with a classical education in the humanities.
 Young Tullia proved to be a child prodigy who amazed even her mother's 'guests.'
 Tullia spent the first part of her childhood in Rome, but around the time of the Cardinal's departure for his well-known journey through northern Europe, she and her mother moved to Siena.

 While in Siena, Tullia's mother married Africano Orlandini from the noble Orlandini family.
 There are accounts of Tullia returning to Rome in 1524, which is when she was immortalized in a madrigal by Philippe Verdelot.
 By June 1526, Tullia was confirmed to have returned to Rome in the company of the Florentine banker Filippo Strozzi, as written in a letter from Strozzi to Francesco Vettori.
 Tullia and Strozzi spent many years together traveling throughout Italy until his suicide in 1538.